 Owia Salt Pond

-Near the Carib village of Owia on the north eastern coast of St. Vincent, this natural feature comprises a huge bathing pool enclosed by rocks and ridges, and a constant supply of sea water produced by the strong waves from the Atlantic Ocean.
+Near the Carib village of Owia on the North-Eastern coast of St. Vincent this natural feature comprises a huge bathing pool enclosed by rocks and ridges and a constant supply of sea water produced by the strong waves from the Atlantic Ocean.
 This location is an ideal spot for picnics, swimming and snorkelling.
-Blue Grenadines, our personally owned concierge service firm, can arrange trips to these ponds when arranging tours to St. Vincent.
+Through our concierge service we can arrange trips to these ponds when organising tours to St. Vincent.
 A day trip or two is perfect for experiencing some of these natural wonders on the "main island".

 Hope Estate, Bequia